NikolaiT/incolumitas/content/pages/botOrNot.md

  Programmers create *Web Based Bots* for a myriad of economical reasons:

 + Automating mundane tasks in order to save human work effort
-+ Scraping valuable information from websites that cannot be accessed by API
++ Scraping valuable information from websites that cannot be accessed by APIs
-+ Creating content on social media platforms (Twitter, TikTok, Instagram Bots)
++ Creating content on social media platforms (Twitter, TikTok, Instagram Bots) in order to influence

 Creating stealthy bots is a multidimensional problem.
 It follows that detection is also a complex problem.